-- 1. Unsnap debris screen (if equipped) from cooling fan. - Remove retaining screw, washer, and fan mounting plate or drive cup (if equipped), securing fan and flywheel to crankshaft. - Lift cooling fan to disengage 2 drive pins and remove it from flywheel.
+- 1. Unsnap debris screen from cooling fan. - 2.
+Remove retaining screw, washer, and fan mounting plate, securing fan and flywheel to crankshaft. - Lift cooling fan to disengage 2 drive pins and remove it from flywheel.
 Two plastic retainers may remain in fan. - 4.
-Remove flywheel from crankshaft by pulling from under ring gear with large gear puller. - Remove flywheel key from crankshaft.
+Remove flywheel from crankshaft by pulling from under ring gear with large gear puller. - 5.
+Remove flywheel key from crankshaft.